aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Good naming conventions also help with finding projects and services.
 For example, you can include the environment type - ``dev``, ``prod``, etc. - at the beginning of project names.

-**Medium and large organizations**
+**Medium organizations**

 For more complex cases, it's helpful to take advantage of the organizational units.
 Organizational units let you collect together related projects.

 You could, for example, group projects into organizational units that correspond to your internal departments.
 Alternatively, you could group them by categories like testing, staging, and production environments.

-**Enterprise organizations**
+**Large organizations**

-For enterprise organizations, it's best to keep all of your projects in organizational units instead of organizations.
+For large organizations, it's best to keep all of your projects in organizational units instead of organizations.
 By keeping all of your projects in organizational units you can define teams, support contracts, and billing groups for each group of projects.